BlackPythonDevs/blackpythondevs/.github/ISSUE_TEMPLATE/meetup.md

 ---
-name: Create a new meetup event
+name: 'Create a new meetup event'
 about: 'Creates a new task for the team to work on'
 assignees: @kjaymiller,@VeldaKiara
 title: '[MEETUP] MEETUP NAME'